sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 -  Click ``OK``

 .. image:: ../img/QGIS-exp-sim-pts.png

-   :caption: The Save Vector Layer As… window with required settings highlighted (green marker).
+    The Save Vector Layer As… window with required settings highlighted (green marker).

 | Next, the point shapefile needs to be converted to a   `GeoTIFF <https://en.wikipedia.org/wiki/GeoTIFF>`__ raster format to enable further data analyses.
 Therefore:
 	-  In *QGIS* ``Raster`` menu,   click on ``Conversion`` and select ``Rasterize (Vector to Raster)``